 Work up to three sets of each exercise, depending on your fitness level and training goals.

-Some additional kettlebell exercises you can try in your training program are Turkish get ups, kettlebell deadlifts, thrusters, and Russian twists for core strength.
+Some additional kettlebell exercises you can incorporate into your training program include Turkish get-ups, kettlebell deadlifts, thrusters, and Russian twists, all of which help develop core strength.

 If you are looking for a home workout and don’t have any equipment yet, you can check out our bodyweight workout: